anna099/hegel/observing-self/3-physiognomy.md

 #### Physiognomy {#physio}

-Having found no place for law in the individual's free mind, our observer gives up her short-lived career in psychology and turns to the more visible aspect of human existence: the 'distinctive determinateness' of individuality, the 'rigidly fixed being' of an individual's actuality: that is, the **body**.[^16] This move seems plausible: it seems intuitive that the body is closer to an individual's 'inner life' than the aforementioned actualities of spirit are.
+Having found no place for law in the individual's free mind, our observer gives up their short-lived career in psychology and turns to the more visible aspect of human existence: the 'distinctive determinateness' of individuality, the 'rigidly fixed being' of an individual's actuality: that is, the **body**.[^16] This move seems plausible: it seems intuitive that the body is closer to an individual's 'inner life' than the aforementioned actualities of spirit are.